solita/solita.github.com/_posts/2024-06-03-storybook-visual-testing.md

 export default config;
 ```

-The snapshot functionality uses jest-image-snapshot, so for this to work you need to install
+The snapshot functionality uses jest-image-snapshot, a Jest matcher that performs image comparisons using pixel
-it `npm i jest-image-snapshot --save-dev`.
+matching.
+To use this, you need to install it with `npm i jest-image-snapshot --save-dev`.

 With the first run the test runner generates the image snapshots under `__snapshots__` directory.
 The snapshots are
 screenshots of the stories taken from the Storybook page.